lfarroco/news-radar/README.md

 The system collects programming news from multiple sources, selects the relevant items and summarizes them.

-You can add your own sources and run it locally and adjust the prompts to try to create the perfectly unbiased tech journalist!
+You can add your own sources and adjust the prompts to make it write accordingly to your own editorial policy and biases.

 You need to create a `.env` file with your OpenAI key, in this format